QUAN 001 Intro to Quantitative Reasoning (Qsem)

 QUAN 100 Intro to Quantitative & Computational Methods

-0.5-credit.
-Offered during the second half of Fall semester only, in concert with CHEM 103, MATH 101, PHYS 121, and CMSC 110.
-Please contact Betsy Horner for information about this course.
+Enrollment during the second half of Fall semester is possible in concert with CHEM 103, MATH 101, PHYS 121, CMSC 110, and Econ 105 only.

 QUAN 121 Topics in Quantitative Analysis

 1.0-credit.
 Offered Spring only.
 In this course students will assess the scope of quantitative problems in disparate disciplines, and use mathematical calculations (linear, exponential or log functions), and/or computing algorithms to solve them.
-Spring 2017 topic: the Intersection of Computing and Sound in Language & Music.
+Spring 2020 topic: Python computing and graphics.
+Former topics: Computing and Art, Computing and Sound in Language & Music.
 Students study the Python programming language; use the principles of Physics to understand the experience of music (production, propagation, and perception of sound); and use the Navajo Language Academy's Navajo Verb Generator for reference and inspiration.
 This course fulfills the QM requirement.